Lil Xan

-Youth
+Early life

-Growing up, Leanos was poor and his family lived in motels during most of his childhood.
-He attended Redlands East Valley High School, but dropped out of high school in his freshman year, and spent several years at home unemployed.
+Leanos was born on September 6, 1996, in Redlands, California.
+He grew up poor, with his family living in motels during most of his childhood.
+He attended Redlands East Valley High School, but dropped out in his freshman year.
+He then spent several years at home unemployed.
 Leanos took a job as a street cleaner and sold drugs before he began rapping.
 Leanos later pursued a photography career in support of several friends who were rappers.
-He eventually had his camera stolen, and chose to begin rapping in lieu of investing in a new camera.
+He eventually had his camera stolen and chose to begin rapping in lieu of investing in a new camera.